named-data/PyNDN2/INSTALL.md

 (If TestFaceRegisterMethods fails, make sure the local NFD is running.)

-For examples, see the test files in `<PyNDN root>/tests`.
+Example files are in `<PyNDN root>/examples`.
 For example in a terminal enter:

-    cd <PyNDN root>/tests
+    cd <PyNDN root>/examples
     python test_encode_decode_data.py
     python test_get_async.py